reymon359/my_blog/content/blog/graphql-hello-world-server/index.md

 ### IDEs 💻

 - [JS GraphQL](https://plugins.jetbrains.com/plugin/8097-js-graphql) - WebStorm and other IntelliJ-based IDEs plugin to support GraphQL language including tagged template literals in JavaScript and TypeScript.
-- [GraphQL](https://marketplace.visualstudio.com/items?itemName=Prisma.vscode-graphql) - GraphQL extension for VSCode adds syntax highlighting, validation, and language features like go to definition, hover information, and autocompletion for graphql projects.
+- [GraphQL](https://marketplace.visualstudio.com/items?itemName=Prisma.vscode-graphql) - GraphQL extension for VSCode adds syntax highlighting, validation, and language features like go to definition, hover information, and autocompletion for GraphQL projects.
 This extension also works with queries annotated with gql tag.
 - [GraphQL for VSCode](https://marketplace.visualstudio.com/items?itemName=kumar-harsh.graphql-for-vscode) - VSCode GraphQL syntax highlighting, linting, auto-complete, and more!

 ### Extras 🍍